aridwi27/AFA-Pay-BE/Readme.md

 ```
 git clone https://github.com/aridwi27/AFA-Pay-BE.git
 ```
-4. Use this command to install all repository
+4. Use this command to install all dependencies
 ```
 npm install
 ```